- 1 3 Day Venice Itinerary – Everything you need to know to make your 3 days in Venice wonderful.

 We’ve specified a time for this because you can book a ‘skip the line’ ticket for only €3.00, and if you’re in a time slot between 11.30 and 12.45 you get to see it at its very best, with the exquisite ceiling mosaics fully lit.
 You can appreciate them so much more than in normal (rather gloomy) lighting conditions.

 The Basilica website suggests that a visit should only take ten minutes.
-Many are indeed herded through with all the decorum of a wildebeest migration, but you can linger much longer if you so wish.
+Many are indeed herded through with all the decorum of a wildebeest migration, but we have managed to play the system a little and linger considerably longer.

 Afternoon – A break and a boat ride